 DermaVir has a novel immunological mechanism of action different from antiretroviral drugs that kill the virus but cannot kill the infected cells.
 During effective Highly Active Antiretroviral Therapy ("HAART"), HIV-infected cells remain in the reservoirs.
 Even HAART intensification could not eliminate infected cells, decrease reservoirs or improve the immune system to fight against the virus.
-Recently it became evident that cure of HIV disease cannot be achieved by HAART alone.
-We believe that DermaVir treatment will reduce the amount of HIV-infected cells remaining in the reservoirs in patients treated with HAART.
-This could provide additional treatment benefits by reducing the number of antiretroviral drugs that patients must take daily.
+We believe that DermaVir treatments will reduce the amount of HIV-infected cells remaining in the reservoirs of HAART petients.
+This could provide additional treatment benefits by reducing the number of antiretroviral drugs that patients must take.

-"Proof of concept" for the immunological and antiretroviral activities of our products was demonstrated in non-human primates with AIDS.
-These data showed that repeated DermaVir immunizations result in a cumulative boosting of the HIV-specific cellular immunity without causing significant toxicities or adverse effects.
-After successful reconstitution of the monkeys' SIV-specific immune system, DermaVir immunized monkeys controlled their virus after interruption of HAART.
+"Proof of concept" for the immunological and antiretroviral activities of our products was demonstrated in nonhuman primates with AIDS.
+This data showed that repeated DermaVir immunization resulted in a cumulative boosting of the HIV-specific cellular immunity without causing significant toxicities or adverse effects.
+After successful reconstitution of the monkey's SIV-specific immune system, DermaVir immunized monkeys controlled their virus after interruption of HAART.

-Among animal studies, the non-human primate model is superior to other commonly used animal models (e.g., mice, rats, rabbits) because the disease progression and response to treatments in non-human primates are similar to the human disease.
-The "proof of concept" of Merck's HIV drug (IsentressTM) was successfully demonstrated in the same monkey model.
-IsentressTM is an integrase inhibitor, the first in a new class of antiretroviral agents.
-This class of agents inhibits the insertion of HIV DNA into human DNA, blocking the ability of the virus to replicate and infect new cells.
-We believe that the DermaVir has the potential to be the first Immune Therapeutic agent designed for the immune mediated control of viral replication by cytotoxic killing of HIV-infected cells.
+Among our animal studies, the non-human primate model is superior to other commonly used animal models (e.g., mice, rats, rabbits) because the disease progression and response to treatments in non-human primates is similar to the human disease.
+We believe that DermaVir has the potential to be the first Immune Therapeutic agent designed for the immune mediated control of viral replication by cytotoxic killing of HIV-infected cells.
 Currently, there are no approved Immune Therapy products on the market for HIV.

 DermaVir was found to be safe and well tolerated at all doses in all clinical studies.
-A single treatment with DermaVir takes 20 minutes in the doctor's office and lasts for three hours after which the patches are removed by the patients.
-Our Phase I clinical results indicated an increase in the number of long-lived HIV-specific precursor T cells in all DermaVir-treated individuals in a dose-dependent manner.
+A single treatment with DermaVir takes 20 minutes to apply, and left on the skin for three hours after which the patches are removed..
+Our Phase I clinical results indicated an increase in the number of long-lived HIV-specific precursor T cells in all treated individuals in a dose-dependent manner.
 DermaVir-induced T cells remained in the body even after a one-year follow up, albeit at a lower level.
-These findings suggest that DermaVir boosted HIVspecific T cells similarly to that seen in primates.
-A separate Phase I/II study conducted by us and our collaborators in the US further confirmed the safety of repeated DermaVir vaccinations in combination with HAART (ACTG5176).
-We have recently completed Phase II clinical trials with DermaVir in Germany on a drug naïve patient population (36 HIV-infected individuals).
+These findings suggest that DermaVir boosted HIV-specific T cells similarly to that seen in primates.
+A separate Phase I/II study conducted by our collaborators in the US further confirmed the safety of repeated DermaVir vaccinations in combination with HAART (ACTG5176).
+We have recently completed Phase II clinical trial with DermaVir in Germany on a drug naïve patient population (36 HIV-infected individuals).
 These trials demonstrated excellent safety, immunogenicity and antiretroviral efficacy and have shown clinically significant median 70% viral load reduction in patients treated, as compared to placebo.
-This viral load reduction is the result of killing HIV-infected cells that we could demonstrate even in the absence of HAART.
-Viral load suppression by DermaVir vaccinations occurs slowly, similarly to cancer vaccines as predicted by its mechanism of action that is different from antiretroviral drugs that kill the virus but does not kill HIV-infected cells.
-Consistent with the primate results, DermaVir immunizations alone did not suppress viral load to an undetectable level and did not increase CD4 T cell counts.
+This viral load reduction is the result of killing of HIV-infected cells that we could demonstrate even in the absence of HAART.
+Viral load suppression by DermaVir vaccinations occurs slowly, similarly to cancer vaccines as predicted by its mechanism of action, and that is different from antiretroviral drugs that kill the virus but do not kill HIV-infected cells.
+Consistent with our primate results, DermaVir immunizations alone did not suppress viral load to an undetectable level and did not increase CD4 T cell counts.
 These human clinical data appear to have confirmed and extended our pre-clinical results.

-Although our clinical development program is not yet final and the marketing approval has not yet been obtained, we believe that our preclinical and human studies performed to date support the Proof of Concept, which is a relationship between DermaVir-induced antiretroviral immune responses and clinical benefit.
-We believe that DermaVir may be most effective if it is initially administered every six weeks to intensify HIV-specific immunity then at every regular doctor visit (every three months) to maintain the immunity.
-One treatment with DermaVir in the optimal dose will take about 20 minutes and after three hours the patient removes the patch.
+Although our clinical development program is not yet final, and the marketing approval has not yet been obtained, we believe that our preclinical and human studies performed to date support the Proof of Concept, which is a relationship between DermaVir-induced antiretroviral immune responses and clinical benefit.
+We believe that DermaVir may be most effective if it is initially administered every six weeks to intensify HIV-specific immunity then at every regular doctor's visit (every three months) to maintain the immunity.